Start using Leave of absence software

 What is a Leave of Absence (LOA)?

-According to the Cambridge Dictionary, a leave of absence represents formal permission to be away from work or the period of time that you are allowed to be away:
+According to the Cambridge Dictionary, the leave of absence definition is the formal permission to be away from work or the period of time that you are allowed to be away:

 - Indefinite/ paid/ temporary leave of absence